 What Does It Mean To Be “Instagram Verified?”

-However, marketers generally spend more time looking for tips about the blue checkmark on Instagram than any other social badge.
-Perhaps it’s because Instagram is the social channel with the most significant appeal for millennials – the demographic with the most spending power.
+Perhaps it’s because Instagram is the social channel with the broadest appeal for millennials – the demographic with the most spending power.
 Maybe it’s because today’s marketers want to be just like the Kardashians.
 We can’t know for sure.

 Whatever the reason for its popularity, it’s worth remembering what the checkmark symbol means.
 Despite what you may think, IG didn’t create verification for status purposes.
 Being verified on Instagram in 2018 simply means that you are who you say you are.

 Currently, Instagram is the third largest social network with 1 billion users, just below YouTube and Facebook.
-With so many users online, people want to know for sure whether they’re talking to the real Tom Hardy or a super-fan with a venom suit.
+With so many users online, people want to know for sure whether they’re talking to the real Tom Hardy, or a random super-fan in a venom suit.

-Of course, just because we know the blue badge is about verification, not validation, doesn’t mean that we see it that way.
+Of course, just because we know the blue badge is about verification, not validation, doesn’t mean the masses on Instagram see it that way.

 How To Get Verified On Instagram: Official IG Statements